handmade success

 As wax changes dramatically as it hardens, starting your candle burn test before it is properly cured can result in a misleading test result.
 Remember that patience is needed, especially when waiting for your candle to cure.

-If you intend to test multiple candles at once, ensure that they are clearly labeled with batch numbers if possible.
+If you intend to test multiple candles at once, make sure they are clearly labeled with batch numbers if possible.

 To conduct a basic burn test, you will need the following materials: